Hengle/Folkvangr/FAQs.md

 The game will embrace classic RPG tactics and class systems, but it will focus more on a traditional narrative.
 Due to the limits of funding and scope, there will be some limits with map sizes and graphics quality.

 ### Will content be cut?
 Undoubtedly.
-The current game outline would need to be split into at least four parts to be remotely feasible for a small team to ever hope to complete.
+The current game outline would need to be split into at least three parts to be remotely feasible for a small team to ever hope to complete.
 More editing will reduce the game to a manageable scale if there is more progress made towards that goal.
 For now, the animated trailer is the main focus.

 ### What will the gameplay be like?
 Combat will be faster paced so that players can play in real time or pause combat to plan tactics.